Florent Heidet, Ph.D.

 Mechatronics Engineer

 Leopoldo Garcia is a Mechatronics Engineer specializing in instrumentation, automation, and robotics, with expertise in electromagnetic systems and nuclear technologies.
 He is leading the manufacturing and system integration efforts for the next-generation of Annular Linear Induction Pumps (ALIP) developed by Dr. Carlos O. Maidana, supporting its transition from prototyping to commercialization.
 As part of this effort, he is also responsible for furthering the development of the Magnetic Field Mapping System (MFMS) and plays a key role in the robotics, controls, and instrumentation required for ALIP applications.
-Additionally, he contributes to research and development on space nuclear systems, including Loki MMR, space applications for ALIP, and future space-related projects under Dr. Maidana’s guidance and supervision.
+Additionally, he contributes to research and development on space nuclear systems, including LOKI MMR™, space applications for ALIP, and future space-related projects under Dr. Maidana’s guidance and supervision.

-Before joining Nano Nuclear Energy, Leopoldo worked at Amazon Robotics as an R&D Hardware Development Engineer, where he designed and tested safety sensor systems and contributed to the development of the Cardinal Robotic Workcell.
+Before joining NANO Nuclear Energy, Leopoldo worked at Amazon Robotics as an R&D Hardware Development Engineer, where he designed and tested safety sensor systems and contributed to the development of the Cardinal Robotic Workcell.
 His work involved robotic industry safety standards, leading multidisciplinary teams, and managing supplier coordination and stakeholder requirements under strict time constraints.

 Leopoldo holds a Bachelor of Science in Mechanical Engineering with Honors from the Georgia Institute of Technology, with a Minor in Robotics and Automation.
-His expertise in precision automation, embedded systems, and advanced manufacturing makes him a key contributor to the development of next-generation nuclear and space technologies at Nano Nuclear Energy.
+His expertise in precision automation, embedded systems, and advanced manufacturing makes him a key contributor to the development of next-generation nuclear and space technologies at NANO Nuclear Energy.